bentekku/ply-ground/README.md

 ## Future Changes

-- **Backend Integration**: Future plans include adding a backend to allow users to track games they have played, are playing, shelved, or want to play.
+- **Backend Integration**: Plans include adding a backend to allow users to track games they have played, are playing, shelved, or want to play.
 - **Authorization**: Implementation of user authentication with either Clerk Auth or Next Auth for secure access to personalized features.

 ## Dependencies